Emirhan-T/Java_Chess-on-process-/README.md

 This project is a standard Java project.
 After downloading the source code, you can compile and run it with any Java IDE (IntelliJ IDEA, Eclipse, etc.).

 To run the project, it is sufficient to run the main class.
-Ensure that the images are located in the project's main directory in the `res` folder for loading.
+Ensure that the images are located in the project's main directory in the `res/ScreenShot1.png` folder for loading.

 Developer Notes